hasura/hge-stress-test/README.md

 ## workload structure

-test workloads are of the following form:
+test workloads are of the following form, parameterised by the given options, which are all specified in the config file:

 * we run `loop_count` _loops_
   * each loop consists of `bursts_per_loop` _bursts_
     * each burst consists of `requests_per_burst` _requests_
+      * the request is a graphql file located at the path given by `payload`
       * after each request, we wait for `request_delay` seconds
     * once all requests are sent, the burst is complete
     * if `wait_for_bursts_to_complete`, we wait for graphql-engine to respond to all requests made as part of the burst here